Eclipse-SDV-Hackathon-BCX/hackchallenge-passenger-welcome/docs/step-1-prototyping.md

 Of course there are no limitations to the creativity here to add additional elements to the welcome sequence.
 A first SdV prototype of the welcome sequence is available in the BCX playground envionment.
+Please have a look at this [video](https://drive.google.com/file/d/1zLexIQDM5UIkn85QjysGiD-SaK7cwSbG/view?usp=share_link) to learn more about the BCX setup we have prepared for you in the playground.

 |<img src="/assets/PassengerWelcome.png" width="800">|

 ## Step 1 - Prototype your idea of the 'Passenger Welcome' functionality